Under 2 hours

 - When you measure for the divider rail, measurements start where the bottom of the frame will be located and go up to the center of the divider rail.
 Record that measurement on the order form.
 Divider rails must be used on panels over 60 inches in height.

-If you have a sill that extends at the bottom of the window, measure height at the position indicated by Illustration D: from the top of the sill to at least 1 inch above the window.
+- If you have a sill that extends at the bottom of the window, measure the height at the position indicated by the second illustration: from the top of the sill to at least 1 inch above the window.

-If you do not have a window sill, measure height at the position indicated in Illustration E. Be sure to add 1 inch to the top and bottom of the height measurement so that the shutters can mount properly.
+- If you do not have a window sill, measure the height at the position indicated in the third illustration.
+Be sure to add 1 inch to the top and bottom of the height measurement so that the shutters can mount properly.

 Once you understand how to measure for plantation shutters, check out our vast variety of shutter designs.
 If you have any additional questions about measuring for plantation shutters, our experts are always happy to help.
 Need supplies for this project?
 Save time with The Home Depot Mobile App.
 Once you've discovered the ideal shutters for your space, consider our interior shutter installation services.